puzzlemoondev/fitparse-csv/README.md

 ### Update fitparse profile

-You can run `./update_profile.sh` to update sdk profile if needed.
+After installation, you can run `uv run update_profile.py` to update sdk profile if needed.